We Wish You a Merry Christmas (Ray Conniff album)

 We Wish You a Merry Christmas is a 1962 album by Ray Conniff.
 The album was one of two platinum albums over the course of Conniff's career and earned him the title of CBS Records Best Selling Artist for 1962.

+Overview

+It was his second Christmas album, and charted well.
+It peaked at No. 32 on the Billboard Top LPs, and stayed on the chart for 4 weeks.